PhasicJ/PhasicJ/phasicj/agent/rt/INDEX.md

 ## Calling the Runtime From Instrumentation Sites

 The PhasicJ Agent may instrument any class in the user's JVM, even Java standard library classes.
-Our design needs to ensure that at run-time any added static field accesses and method calls will be resolved to class definitions classes at run-time.
+Our design needs to ensure that, at run-time, any added field accesses and method calls will be resolved to some actually available class definitions.
 We don't want our instrumentation to trigger any `NoClassDefFoundError`s.

-To make our Runtime's class definitions available at all instrumentation sites, even those in the Java standard library, we use the JVMTI interface add a JAR containing all of them to the user application's bootstrap class loader's search path (a.k.a. the boot class-path).
+To make our PhasicJ Agent Runtime class definitions available at all instrumentation sites, even those in the Java standard library, we use the JVMTI interface to add a JAR containing these Runtime classes to the user application's bootstrap class loader's search path (a.k.a. the boot class-path).

-Unfortunately, the JVM cannot even read from our Runtime JAR added in this way before it has initialized to a certain point.
-Therefore, even if we use the JVMTI interface to add our Runtime JAR as early as possible, our instrumentation sites can't use the classes in this JAR until after a certain point in JVM startup.
+Unfortunately, the JVM cannot even read from our Runtime JAR added in this way before it has been initialized to a certain point.
+Therefore, even if we use the JVMTI interface to add our Runtime JAR as early as possible, our instrumentation sites can't use the classes in this JAR until after this point in JVM startup.
 Essentially, during early JVM startup, there is only a limited set of class definitions which can be used, and we cannot extend this set.
 We want this set to be instrumented, and we want them to be run, but we can't let `NoClassDefFoundError`s occur.

 Fortunately, we can work around this problem by using instrumentation to modify the definitions of classes within this set.
 Instead of having our